-- 19% Decrease in Cash and Cash equivalents due to payment to contractors and suppliers for ongoing development of various projects and partial payment of interest-bearing loans. - 5% Increase in Trade and other receivables due to increase in installment sales booked for the period. - 16% Increase in Contract assets due to additional sales from uncompleted projects with higher percentage of completion than percentage of collection. - 22% Decrease in Right-of-use asset due to amortization for the period. - 24% Increase in Contract liabilities due to increase of sales from uncompleted projects with lower percentage of completion than percentage of collection. - 27% Increase in Customer's deposit due to increase in collection from existing buyers and new reservation sales. - 9% Decrease in Advances from related parties due to payments made to related parties. - 14% Increase in Other non-current liabilities due to increase in retention payable.
+- 9% Decrease in Cash and Cash equivalents due to payment to contractors and suppliers for ongoing development of various projects and payment of interest-bearing loans. - 5% Increase in Trade and other receivables due to increase in installment sales booked for the period. - 10% Increase in Contract assets due to additional sales from uncompleted projects with higher percentage of completion than percentage of collection. - 5% Increase in Advances to real property owners due to increase in advances made to real property owners in relation to joint venture project. - 6% Increase in Property and equipment due to purchase of additional computer equipment. - 11% Decrease in Right-of-use assets due to amortization for the period. - 191% Increase in Contract liabilities due to increase of sales from uncompleted projects with lower percentage of completion than percentage of collection. - 24% Decrease in Customer's deposit due to installment sales recognized for the period. - 39% Increase in Due to joint venture partners as a result of collection on sales pertaining to their share in the project. - 10% Increase in Other non-current liabilities due to increase in retention payable and security deposits.